- What are the tips for successful transfers with Cricut EasyPress?

-Use this chart of recommended settings to determine the perfect time and temperature settings for your project.
+Use this Interactive Quick Reference Guide to determine the perfect time and temperature settings for your project.

 As Cricut EasyPress heats, a component housed in the right side of the handle will cause the handle to get warm as well.
 Don't worry; it will get warm, but not hot.
 This does not constitute a defect in the device.